Skip to content

 But don't you understand?
 The man is only promising a Holocaust as a bargaining chip.
 He is a businessman.
 And that means Tom Pierce gets to vote for Trump without feeling a twinge of guilt, because if you're a legitimate businessman of course you're going to understand negotiations like "I am going to commit unspeakable and horrific acts against random powerless people unless you give me what I want."
 When you go to purchase a new house, you don't simply hand over some money and sign some paperwork—unless you're a chump, of course.

 No, first you go to the homeowner and say "I am going to murder you and your entire family unless you give me your house."
 The homeowner may balk; at that point you offer instead to murder only two of their children, only maiming the rest.
-And so on, until both sides come to an understanding and you get most of what they want.
+And so on, until both sides come to an understanding and you get most of what you want.

 If you're not promising to commit crimes and/or atrocities in order to extract maximal gain, the members of the Detroit Economic Club are a bit skeptical of your business acumen.
 Now Trump, he's got what it takes.